BDC Hamburger Icon

 • Whether products are priced and promoted to drive profitable growth: Your small business likely offers products in various price ranges.
 Are you selling more low-priced products than high-priced ones?
 It could be that your higher-priced products are not priced effectively (relative to the market).

-• Whether all products and services offered are profitable: Most businesses will have a mix of different products and/or services.
+• The products and services offered are profitable or not: Most businesses will have a mix of different products or services.
 Do you know which products are more profitable?
 Two or three products may be propping up one or more unprofitable products.

 • The value of each customer relationship: Every business has customers who require more handholding and maintenance than others.
 Do you know whether the cost of doing business with those customers is worth the revenue they bring in, given the time and attention you spend on them?
-Is your attention better spent on business development, for instance?
+For instance, is your attention better spent on business development?

-• Whether resources are allocated efficiently: Profit margins are an indicator of whether or not you’re spending money in the right areas of the business that directly impact the bottom line.
+• Whether or not your resources are allocated efficiently: Profit margins are an indicator of whether or not you’re spending money in the areas that directly impact the bottom line.
 What is the time and resource cost for each product or service?
-What are your marketing costs versus your marketing ROI?
+What are your marketing costs vs. your marketing ROI?

 4. You can’t rely on financial software programs alone.